To use indicators or not to use indicators? This question refers to the opening phrase “to be, or not to be…” in Shakespeare’s famous play of Hamlet.

 Winners Edge Trading recommends using an ATR with a value of 20.

-When setting up the stop loss, Winners Edge Trading recommends using 7 up 12 value of ATR.
+When setting up the average true range stop loss, Winners Edge Trading recommends using 7 up 12 value of ATR.
 This means that a trader must take the ATR value of the entry candle and multiply it anywhere from 7 till 12.
 By doing this, a trader knows that they are not placing the protective stop in the middle of price action.

 When setting up the take profit, Winners Edge Trading recommends using 4 up 8 value of ATR.
 This means that a trader must take the ATR value of the entry candle and multiply it anywhere from 4 till 8.
 By doing this a trader knows that they are placing the target in the middle of price action.